 BP plc is a British multinational oil and gas company headquartered in London, England.
-It is one of the world's seven oil and gas "supermajors", whose performance in 2012 made it the world's sixth-largest oil and gas company, the sixth-largest energy company by market capitalization and the company with the world's 12th-largest revenue.
-It is a vertically integrated company operating in all areas of the oil and gas industry, including exploration and production, refining, distribution and marketing, power generation and trading.
-It also has renewable energy interests in biofuels, wind power, smart grid and solar technology.
+It is one of the world's seven oil and gas "supermajors".
+It is a vertically integrated company operating in all areas of the oil and gas industry, including exploration and production, refining, distribution and marketing, power generation, and trading.
+It also has renewable energy interests in biofuels, wind power, smart grid, and solar technology.

 As of 31 December 2018, BP had operations in nearly 80 countries worldwide, produced around 3.7 million barrels per day of oil equivalent, and had total proven reserves of 19.945 billion barrels of oil equivalent.
 The company has around 18,700 service stations worldwide.
 Its largest division is BP America in the United States.
 In Russia, BP owns a 19.75% stake in Rosneft, the world's largest publicly traded oil and gas company by hydrocarbon reserves and production.
 BP has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 It has secondary listings on the Frankfurt Stock Exchange and the New York Stock Exchange.
 In the 2020 Forbes Global 2000, BP was ranked as the 357th-largest public company in the world.